indeedeng/iwf/README.md

 # iWF project - main & server repo

-For most long running business, iWF is a All-In-One framework to replace Database, MessageQueue and ElasticSearch.
+iWF is a platform providing an all-in-one tooling for building long-running business application.
+It provides an abstraction for persistence(database, elasticSearch) and more!
+It aims to provide clean, simple and easy to use interface, like an iPhone.

 **It will not make you a 10x developer...but you may feel like one!**